kataras/golog/README.md

 [![github closed issues](https://img.shields.io/github/issues-closed/kataras/golog.svg)](https://github.com/kataras/golog/issues?q=is%3Aissue+is%3Aclosed)

 1. it can scan from sources and log them
-2. it can use more than one output (opossite of 1.)
+2. it can use more than one output
 3. its output writer can be overridden by any third-party logger
 4. colors and levels such as `error`, `warn`, `info`, `debug` or `disable`
+5. incredible high-performant, two times faster than logrus

 Navigate through [_examples](_examples/) and [integrations](_examples/integrations/) to learn if that fair solution suits your needs.